criminaljustis/criminaljustis.github.io/content/posts/20220501-self-doubt-and-starting-a-podcast.md

 ---
 title: "Self Doubt and Starting a Podcast"
 date: 2022-05-01T21:40:00Z
-description: "What if instead of edited words, I just recorded myself too?"
+subtitle: "What if instead of edited words, I just recorded myself too?"
 tags: [podcast]
 ---